Physical Education (PE) at Windmill Primary

 We plan a range of activities that aim to provide children with a broad base of movement knowledge, skills and understanding, which they can refine and expand throughout their primary school years.
 We encourage children to develop their creative and expressive abilities, through improvisation and problem-solving.
 We have high quality facilities and equipment, lesson plans, resources, schemes of work and training opportunities for staff.
-As well as our permanent teaching team, we welcome visiting coaches specialising in a variety of sports.
+As well as our permanent teaching team, we welcome visiting coaches, during and outside curriculum lessons, specialising in a variety of sports.

 Children are taught to appreciate the importance of a healthy and fit body, and begin to understand factors which affect health and fitness.
-To support this we offer a wide range of after school outdoor and sporting education opportunities for children throughout the school.
-All children are encouraged to join clubs and extend their interest and involvement in sport.
+To support this we offer a wide range of after school outdoor and sporting education opportunities for children throughout the school (the list of clubs for this term is attached below).
 Different experiences for different age groups ensure all will get a range of appropriate challenges as they move through the school.
 Pupils are consulted and directly involved in improving P.E. in the school through School Council, the Learning at Windmill (L.a.W.) group, whole-school pupil surveys and informal discussions.

 • To develop physical competence and confidence by acquiring and developing a range of fine and gross motor skills.